Author's Note: This stemmed from another random conversation. Thanks, Kerttu!

 "Cloud!"
 Tifa cried, rushing to the scene only to stop short in confusion.
 "What's going on?
 Are you hurt?"

-The blond glanced up, then at his foot.
-It seemed to have healed and his shoulder was feeling much better.
+The noise startled Sephiroth and Cloud, both of whom had been engrossed in their game.
+Cloud glanced up at Tifa, then at his foot.
+It seemed to have healed, and his shoulder was feeling much better.
 "Nah, not really."

 "Then just wha' the hell d'ya think you're doin' Spiky?"
 Barret roared.
 He waved his gun-arm around.